How to develop your content strategy

 It takes time, organization, data, and creativity to develop a successful content strategy.
 From building your marketing plan, to finding the best content marketing tools, managing your content, to putting your strategy in motion, to measuring ROI.

 Got me some stats to share with you…

-- 47% of buyers view at least 3–5 pieces of content before they contact a sales representative
+- Buyers view at least 13 pieces of content before making a buying decision

 - 74% of companies find that lead quality and quantity increased when they introduced a content marketing strategy